Azure/terraform-azurerm-caf-enterprise-scale/docs/wiki/[Examples]-Deploy-Virtual-WAN-Resources-With-Custom-Settings.md

 <!-- markdownlint-disable no-inline-html -->
 - Add input variable on the root module for enabling/disabling connectivity resources
 - Add a local variable for `configure_connectivity_resources` and set custom values for the following:
-  - Deploy a shared DDoS Protection Standard plan in the `northeurope` region
+  - Deploy a shared DDoS Network Protection plan in the `northeurope` region
   - Deploy virtual hubs to `northeurope` and `westeurope`
   - Deploy an ExpressRoute gateway and Azure Firewall to the virtual hub in `northeurope`
   - Deploy a VPN gateway to the virtual hub in `westeurope`